 Mostly hand-picked, ramps can generally be purchased in specialty/organic grocery store during the early part of Spring.
-Ramps have a distinctive taste that smells somewhat like of a cross between a new onion and a mild garlic.
+Ramps have a distinctive taste that smells somewhat like of a cross between a new onion and mild garlic.

 Digging into this delicious Ramps and Gruyère omelet is a great way to dig out of your winter doldrums and welcome in the daffodils and flowering trees of spring.